About Stored Value Cards

 With stored value cards, both the card and the user can be authenticated with a combination of encrypted security "keys" and user's personal identification number (PIN).

 SVC programs are designed by the U.S. Treasury, Bureau of the Fiscal Service and supported by the Federal Reserve Bank and other qualified intermediary financial institutions; all programs are developed in close cooperation and partnership with the various government agencies whose needs they are designed to serve.
-Since the program's inception in 1997, approximately 9 million cards have been issued and placed into service representing over $10 billion in value.
-Annually, over 48 million transactions are performed with merchants on military bases and ships around the world.
+Since the program's inception in 1997, over 9 million cards have been issued and placed into service representing over $10 billion in value.
+Annually, approximately 40 million transactions are performed with merchants on military bases and ships around the world.

 Why Use a Stored Value Card?